Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

-\begin{definition}[Spectral presheaf] The spectral presheaf\footnote{I will adhere to the convention of underlining objects of presheaf categories, that is common in the literature on topos quantum logic.} $\uli{\Sigma}\in\mathrm{Set}^{\V(\A)^{op}}$ is defined as \begin{enumerate} \item On objects $A\in\V(\A)$, $\uli{\Sigma}(A):=\mathrm{Max}(A)$ is the Gelfand spectrum of $A$. \item On morphisms $A\subset A'$, $\uli{\Sigma}(A\subset A'):=(\lambda\mapsto\lambda|_{A})$. \end{enumerate} \end{definition} The idea is that this object represents the geometries associated to all the classical contexts bundled together. \cite{doetop2} continuous to associate a kind of logical structure to this `geometry'.
-The intuition it behind the construction seems to be that the spectral presheaf is a presheaf of Stone spaces\footnote{The Gelfand spectrum of a commutative Von Neumann algebra is even hyperstonean. \cite{takthe}} and therefore its subpresheaves of clopen subsets should represent some sort of logic.
+\begin{definition}[Spectral presheaf] The spectral presheaf\footnote{I will adhere to the convention of underlining objects of presheaf categories, which is common in the literature on topos quantum logic.} $\uli{\Sigma}\in\mathrm{Set}^{\V(\A)^{op}}$ is defined as \begin{enumerate} \item On objects $A\in\V(\A)$, $\uli{\Sigma}(A):=\mathrm{Max}(A)$ is the Gelfand spectrum of $A$. \item On morphisms $A\subset A'$, $\uli{\Sigma}(A\subset A'):=(\lambda\mapsto\lambda|_{A})$. \end{enumerate} \end{definition} The idea is that this object represents the geometries associated with all the classical contexts bundled together.
+The construction in \cite{doetop2} then associates a kind of logical structure with this `geometry'.
+The intuition behind the construction seems to be that the spectral presheaf is a presheaf of Stone spaces\footnote{The Gelfand spectrum of a commutative von Neumann algebra is even hyperstonean. \cite{takthe}} and therefore its subpresheaves of clopen subsets should represent some sort of logic.
 This leads to the definition of an internal frame\footnote{It might be better to speak about a complete Heyting algebra here rather than a frame, because the interpretation will be mainly a logical one.} $\uli{\mathcal{P}_{cl}\Sigma}\subset \uli{\mathcal{P}\Sigma}$, such that consists precisely of the subpresheaves $\uli P$ of $\uli{\Sigma}$ such that $\uli P(A)$ is clopen in $\uli{\Sigma}(A)$ for all $A\in\V(\A)$.

-In a recent paper by Wolters, \cite{wolcom}, another internal frame\footnote{The * is used in the notation since we want to distinguish the corresponding internal locale $\uli{\Sigma^*}$ from the spectral presheaf $\uli{\Sigma}$.}$\uli{\OO\Sigma^*}\subset\uli{\p\Sigma}$ was introduced trying to make the role of the spectral presheaf as representing the quantum geometry in the topos more explicit.
+In a recent paper, Wolters \cite{wolcom} introduced another internal frame\footnote{The * is used in the notation since we want to distinguish the corresponding internal locale $\uli{\Sigma^*}$ from the spectral presheaf $\uli{\Sigma}$.}$\uli{\OO\Sigma^*}\subset\uli{\p\Sigma}$ to make the role of the spectral presheaf as representing the quantum geometry in the topos more explicit.
 One should think of it as a realisation of the spectral presheaf as an internal locale.
 Although it might not have been entirely clear from \cite{wolcom}, these two subframes of $\uli{\p\Sigma}$ are closely related.
-The constructions boil down to the following.\\ \\ Note that $\uli{y_A}\times\uli{\Sigma}\subset\uli{\Sigma}$ and therefore
+The constructions amount to the following.\\ \\ Note that $\uli{y_A}\times\uli{\Sigma}\subset\uli{\Sigma}$ and therefore

 We define a pair of subfunctors \begin{definition}[$\uli{\p_{cl}\Sigma}\subset \uli{\OO\Sigma^*} \subset \uli{\p \Sigma}$] We define and